-Most are water-soluble, meaning they dissolve in water.
-In contrast, the fat-soluble vitamins are similar to oil and do not dissolve in water.
+Most vitamins are water-soluble, meaning they dissolve in water.
+In contrast, fat-soluble vitamins are similar to oil and do not dissolve in water.

 There are four fat-soluble vitamins in the human diet:

-This article provides a comprehensive overview of the fat-soluble vitamins, their health benefits, functions and main dietary sources.
+This article provides a comprehensive overview of the fat-soluble vitamins that includes: